Impacts to Foundation Programs and Services Resulting from Coronavirus (COVID-19)

 The list below provides an update regarding Foundation programs and services.
 Contact information is included where appropriate, and questions can also be directed to the Foundation by calling 318-443-3394 or 1-800-994-3394.
 Foundation staff email addresses can be found in the Staff Directory listed on the Foundation’s website.

 We will continue to provide updates as new information becomes available to us through our website as well as on social media via our Facebook and Twitter accounts.

 Update of Programs and Services provided by The Rapides Foundation, The Orchard Foundation, CMAP, and CDW:

 • CMAP MEDICATION SERVICES: Medication services provided by CMAP are continuing and ongoing.
 Some Patient Assistance Program (PAP) services may be coordinated via telephone instead of face-to-face.
 If you are a CMAP client and have a question about your prescription, please call 318-484-2773 or toll-free 1-866-848-6225.
 If you would like to apply for CMAP services, call 1-888-443-7494 and leave a detailed message for CMAP staff.
 CMAP application forms can also be downloaded from the website at www.cmaprx.org.

-• CANCER SCREENING PROJECT: Some cancer screening clinics offered through the mobile cancer screening unit are being postponed.
-Affected patients are being contacted directly.
+• CANCER SCREENING PROJECT: Cancer screening clinics offered through the mobile cancer screening unit are being scheduled for the remainder of the year.
+See the full list on the CMAP website, cmaprx.org.
 Contact the Cancer Screening Project at 318-767-3027.

 • HEALTHY LIFESTYLE PROGRAM: The Healthy Lifestyle Program nutrition and exercise counseling sessions are continuing and are being conducted via telephone instead of face-to-face.
 Contact the Healthy Lifestyle Program at 318-767-3019.